 - Lisa Jensen – Alias Hook (read in 2014)

 Lots of purple prose, slow-moving, but with some satisfying world-building and a few scenes of quippy banter that made the romance more believable.
 The plot was a bit weak and, to make up for that, filled with description, description, and more description.
 Not overwhelming, but an okay spin on who the villain Hook really is.
-Spoiler alert: He’s nobeautt all that bad.
+Spoiler alert: He’s not all that bad.

 - Colleen Oakes – Wendy Darling: Stars